 The Marabi Club's interiors conjure the 1920s and 1930s in Johannesburg (Marabi is the name for the urban culture that emerged from the slum yards of Joburg at that time that influenced everything from music to fashion and dance), a rough luxury evoked by a combination of facebrick walls, art-deco furniture, reclaimed wooden window frames behind which historical images tell the story of the urban metropolis.
 A low stage means the music is very much a part of your meal with tables placed right up to its edge.
 Warm lighting suffuses the bar and stage giving the space an intimate glow.

 There is a long bar – a standard feature of early Johannesburg – at which cocktails are served, a cigar lounge that looks onto the main dining area and a private dining area for up to 20 people that operates as a VIP-style space with minimum spend and an opportunity to draw the doors across the space or to peer out at the restaurant and performance.
 The restaurant seats up to 100.
 Influenced by similar joints visited in New York the owners are determined to create a late night space in a city that is notorious for shutting down well before midnight.

-Through its management The Marabi Club is linked to the luxury five-star Saxon Hotel, where Luke Dale-Roberts also leads a restaurant, located in the plush suburb of Sandhurst (so polished service comes standard, valet parking included), and the live music festival Rocking The Daisies.
+Through its management The Marabi Club is linked to the luxury five-star Saxon Hotel, located in the plush suburb of Sandhurst (so polished service comes standard, valet parking included), and the live music festival Rocking The Daisies.
 Music is integral to the place’s DNA.